Uberspace/lab/source/guide_privatebin.rst

 Configure your PrivateBin Instance
 ----------------------------------

-.. note:: You are not forced to change any of the default settings as they are mostly secure.
+.. note:: You don't need to change any of the default settings as they are mostly secure.

 You can find an example configuration file at ``cfg/conf.sample.php`` with the default settings.
 To change these, copy the sample file to ``cfg/conf.php`` and adapt the values as needed.

 .. code-block:: console

- [isabell@stardust ~]$ cd /var/www/virtual/$USER/privatebin-data
- [isabell@stardust privatebin-data]$ cp cfg/conf.sample.php cfg/conf.php
+ [isabell@stardust html]$ cp ../privatebin-data/cfg/conf.sample.php ../privatebin-data/cfg/conf.php
- [isabell@stardust ~]$
+ [isabell@stardust html]$

 The file is in ini format, meaning that lines beginning with semicolons ``;`` are comments, configuration options are grouped in sections, marked by square brackets ``[`` and ``]``